JPCodes44/holis/README.md

 4. **Set up your environment variables:**

     Create an .env file in the root directory with the following content:

+    ```bash
     REACT_APP_SOLANA_NETWORK=devnet # or mainnet
     REACT_APP_PUBLIC_KEY=<Your Wallet Public Key>

-5. **Start the local development server:**
+4. **Start the local development server:**

    ```yarn start
    Your application will be live at http://localhost:3000.